SonasMacRae/CoderPadExercieses/README.md

 ## Human Readable Time
 Write a function, which takes a non-negative integer (seconds) as input and returns the time in a human-readable format (HH:MM:SS)

+## Sudoku Solution Validator
+Write a function validSolution/ValidateSolution/valid_solution() that accepts a 2D array representing a Sudoku board, and returns true if it is a valid solution, or false otherwise.
+The cells of the sudoku board may also contain 0's, which will represent empty cells.
+Boards containing one or more zeroes are considered to be invalid solutions.

+The board is always 9 cells by 9 cells, and every cell only contains integers from 0 to 9.

 ## Valid Parentheses
 Write a function that takes a string of parentheses, and determines if the order of the parentheses is valid.
 The function should return true if the string is valid, and false if it's invalid.